ydataai/ydata-profiling/docsrc/source/pages/getting_started/quickstart.rst

 Command line usage
 ------------------
-For standard formatted CSV files (which can be read directly by pandas without additional settings), the ``pandas_profiling`` executable can be used in the command line.
+For standard formatted CSV files (which can be read directly by pandas without additional settings), the ``ydata_profiling`` executable can be used in the command line.
 The example below generates a report named *Example Profiling Report*, using a configuration file called ``default.yaml``, in the file ``report.html`` by processing a ``data.csv`` dataset.

 .. code-block:: bash

-        pandas_profiling --title "Example Profiling Report" --config_file default.yaml data.csv report.html
+        ydata_profiling --title "Example Profiling Report" --config_file default.yaml data.csv report.html

 Information about all available options and arguments can be viewed through the command below.
 The CLI allows defining input and output filenames, setting a custom report title, specifying :doc:`a configuration file for custom behaviour <../advanced_usage/changing_settings>` and control other advanced aspects of the experience.

 .. code-block:: bash

-        pandas_profiling -h
+        ydata_profiling -h

 .. figure::  ../../_static/cli.png